Did Tamar Braxton Shade Adrienne Bailon & ‘The Real’ At The Daytime Emmys?

 None of The Real ladies have yet revealed if they suffered an awkward run-in with Tamar at the Emmys, though Braxton did admit when confirming her attendance that she would be “respectful” if she were to see her former co-stars, despite slamming the group on multiple occasions and throwing some major shade since she was fired from the show.

 “It doesn’t matter where I stand in my relationship with anybody, if I’m nominated and I win, I’m going up there to accept my award.
 Period.
-That’s it,” Braxton responsed when asked if she would be attending the award show amid her feud with her former friends.
+That’s it,” Braxton responded when asked if she would be attending the award show amid her feud with her former friends.

 “We’re all going to be respectful,” Tamar then added of her former friends at The Real, “we’re all going to be happy for each other.”